TooFuW/Yams/README.md

-# Jeu du Yams en java
+# Yams game in Java

-Jeu du Yams en java qui se joue dans le terminal
+Yams game in Java that is played in the terminal

+Code in French